facebook/react-native-website/cndocs/optimizing-flatlist-configuration.md

 While `maxToRenderPerBatch` tells the amount of items rendered per batch, setting `updateCellsBatchingPeriod` tells your `VirtualizedList` the delay in milliseconds between batch renders (how frequently your component will be rendering the windowed items).

-**Pros:** Combining this prop with `maxToRenderPerBatch` gives you the power to, for example, render more items in a less frequent batch, or less items in a more frequent batch.
+**好处：** Combining this prop with `maxToRenderPerBatch` gives you the power to, for example, render more items in a less frequent batch, or less items in a more frequent batch.

-**Cons:** Less frequent batches may cause blank areas, More frequent batches may cause responsiveness issues.
+**坏处：** Less frequent batches may cause blank areas, More frequent batches may cause responsiveness issues.

 ### initialNumToRender